 Amazing isn't it, how you can mix up different patterns like that and end up with something so lovely.

-But it will work beautifully as an allover stitch pattern or maybe some edgings that don't need the tightness of regular rib stitching.
-It just depends on what you're making.
+And it does work beautifully as an allover stitch pattern or maybe on some edgings and borders.

-One thing to keep in mind is that it does spread out quite a bit so knitting a gauge swatch would be a good idea.
+As I mentioned before, keep in mind that it does spread out quite a lot so you may want to consider knitting a gauge swatch.

 Multiple of 4 stitches plus 3 extra stitches